bilgino/angularforddd/README.md

 - Multiple aggregates can reuse one value object
 - Each aggregate root gets its own repository service

-» From the viewpoint of frontend development:
+**» From the viewpoint of frontend development:**

 - Aggregates are immutable datastructures per default
 - Aggregates don't publish domain events
-- Inter-Aggregate references held by global ID properties (primary keys) rather than by object references is optional
+- Inter-Aggregate references hold by global ID properties (primary keys) rather than by object references is optional

 **» Routing, REST and DDD Aggregates**<br/>